memfault/interrupt/_drafts/test-automation-renode.md

 /Users/tyler/miniconda3/envs/renode/bin/arm-none-eabi-gcc
 ```

 Perfect, I now have `arm-none-eabi-gcc` and `python2.7` in my path.

 > Want to learn more about Conda?
 Check out my previous post on using [Conda
 > environments for embedded
 > development]({% post_url 2020-01-07-conda-developer-environments %}).

+It turns out the Renode team packages the application in a [Renode Conda package](https://anaconda.org/antmicro/renode), but at the time of writing this post, not all platforms had the latest version (v1.9, released in March) built and released.
+For that reason, we'll install it locally.

-### Renode
+### Renode & Robot Framework

 To install Renode, I've found the best instructions to be on the
 [Renode Github Page](https://github.com/renode/renode#installation).
 In the
-repo, I've created a `start.sh` script which points to my local Renode
+example repo, I've created a `start.sh` script which points to my local Renode
 installation on my Mac.
-If you are another platform, you'll have to update this
+If you are using another platform, you'll have to update this
-script.
+script to point to your own Renode start script.

 ```bash
 #!/bin/sh